 To avoid this pitfall, nothing beats a flexible script that uses the situational, 'improv night' know-how of your actors.
 When spontaneity and authenticity are paramount, help your blossoming stars to forget that they're on camera.
 Go for a bullet point script which highlights the key messages of your actors' lines, so that they get the gist of what they need to say, without them having to memorize an entire Shakespeare monologue.

 That said, for this script to work well, it's worth taking some time to explain the objectives of your video to your stars before the filming takes place, so that you can answer any questions they might have.
 This will ensure that your stars are prepared, but not overprepared.
-As a result, Your promotional video will feel so authentic that your target audience will be able to relate and instantly feel involved in your video and take notice of your message.
+As a result, your promotional video will feel so authentic that your target audience will be able to relate and instantly feel involved in your video and take notice of your message.
+Don't forget to include industry-specific topics and to develop your content strategy based on your targeted industries.
+An example?
+Healthcare video marketing.

 The storyboard of a video is the template that will guide your post-production process.
 It allows you to know which shot, which element, which person should appear on screen at such or such moment.
 It's a bit like the red thread of your promotional video.